jubittajohn/IOT-HW2-coap-server/README.md

     ```  pip3 install aiocoap```

 ## How to excute CoAP server
 - Host name is predefined to '127.0.0.1'.
-So no changes are required to be made in CoAP server.
+This is to be changed if client and server are run on different systems.
+Change the HOST_NAME on line 7 to the local ip address.
-- Directly run the server and the http server is now ready to receive request from client
+- Directly run the server and the http server is now ready to receive request from client.

 ## What happens in CoAP server
 -  The following will be output by the CoAP server when it receives a PUT request from the client: